-We have developed an easy-to-implement, optimized dosing regimen that involves a single loading dose determined by body weight and CRRT status, and a maintenance dose that is only determined by CRRT status.
+We have developed an easy-to-implement, optimised dosing regimen that involves a single loading dose determined by body weight and CRRT status, and a maintenance dose that is only determined by CRRT status.
 However, we do not claim to have identified the sole dosing solution.
 In clinical centers where drug cost nor integration of automated dose calculation in prescribing software tools is not a concern, other dosing strategies may be considered.
 The luxury of TDM, dose fractionation, or higher flat dosing may be enjoyed.
 It is worth noting that our recommended optimised loading dose is not the lowest effective dose, but it was chosen to ensure target attainment for patients with ~5-10 kg underguestimation of their body weight.
-Given the challenges associated with accurately measuring body weight of patients confined to their beds, we incorporated this precautionary measure [40].
+Given the challenges associated with accurately measuring body weight of patients confined to their beds, we incorporated this precautionary measure [38].